 Medical Incident Report

-The new Medical Incident Report (MIR) form can be found at all of the following: pages 118-19 of the IRPG, Medical Plan ICS-206 WF form and in many Incident Action Plans (IAPs).
+The new Medical Incident Report (MIR) form can be found at all of the following: under Emergency Medical Care (pink) in the Incident Response Pocket Guide (IRPG), PMS 461, Medical Plan ICS-206 WF form and in many Incident Action Plans (IAPs).
 The MIR evolved from, and has replaced, the "9 Line Form" and “Pink Sticker."

 The MIR is not always tasked to the EMT or Paramedic in “Patient Care”.
 The intent of the form is to: